Rob Rouse: Stand-up comedy

 Rouse first made his name on the live circuit, winning Channel 4's prestigious So You Think You're Funny? competition at the Edinburgh Festival in 1998.

 As part of the successful trio Big and Daft, Rouse took three shows to the Edinburgh Festival culminating in 2001 with the sell-out Big and Daft Christmas show.
 Big and Daft went on to host their own weekend show on BBC London Live.

 His 2002 solo Edinburgh show was a sell out, gathering positive reviews.
 The following year he returned to Edinburgh with another hit show and finished the year with a performance at London's Soho Theatre.

 Throughout 2004 Rouse continued touring his live show and performed the Melbourne Comedy Festival.

 Other work

 In 2015, Rouse and Rutter started their comedy self-help podcast Rob and Helen's Date Night, charting a series of odd dates including horse riding, life-drawing in front of a fire, and the couple recording Rage Against the Machine's Killing in the Name, which they recorded live in their garage.

 Rouse and Rutter starred in the play The Ladder, written by Rutter, which premiered at the Edinburgh Fringe in 2018.
 It is based on an accident Rutter had getting her hand stuck in a ladder at home and Rouse's attempts at helping her.

-The couple return to Edinburgh in 2019 with their show Funny in Real Life.
+The couple returned to Edinburgh in 2019 with their show Funny in Real Life.